nocodb/nocodb/tests/playwright/README.md

 ## Setup

-Make sure to install the dependencies(in the playwright folder):
+Make sure to install the dependencies(in the playwright folder, which is `./tests/playwright`):

 ```bash
 npm install